Curtin College

-Curtin College is an Australian tertiary education provider located on the main campus of Curtin University in Perth, Western Australia.
-The college is the integrated pathway provider to Curtin University.
+Curtin College is a college located on the main campus of Curtin University in Perth, Western Australia.
+It is an Australian tertiary education provider and an integrated pathway provider to Curtin University.

-Curtin College is a registered training organization under the Training Accreditation Council (WA) to run the college's Certificate IV in Foundation Studies (NTIS code 51879).
-The college is also registered under the Department of Education Services WA (DESWA) to run its diploma programs.
+The college is a registered training organization, authorized to offer the college's Certificate IV in Foundation Studies, as well as being registered under the Department of Education Services WA (DESWA) to run diploma programs.
+Recently, Curtin College began offering pathway programs taught at the Curtin Singapore, the Curtin University Campus in Singapore.

-Curtin College is registered as a Higher Education Provider approved by the Australian government's Department of Education, Employment and Workplace Relations (DEEWR).
-As guided by the Education Services for Overseas Students (ESOS) Act 2000, Curtin College is registered on the Commonwealth Register of Institutions and Courses for Overseas Students with CRICOS Provider Code 02042G.
-Its registered name is Colleges of Business and Technology (WA) Pty Ltd trading as Curtin College.

-Curtin College recently commenced delivering pathway programs in Certificate IV in Business, Diploma of Commerce and Diploma of Arts & Creative Industries for Curtin Singapore as well, which are taught in classrooms on the Curtin University Campus in Singapore.

 History

 The college started operating under its current name 'Curtin College' from August 2010 and was previously known as Curtin International College since it began in 2000.
 The change coincided with the college's ongoing 10-year anniversary celebrations and the change of name of its partner university from 'Curtin University of Technology' to 'Curtin University'.

 Location and facilities

 Curtin College is located on Building 205 on the Curtin University campus.
 Curtin University is Western Australia's largest university with over 44,000 students, of which 8,495 study offshore (2009).
-The campus is located approximately 8 kilometres to the south of the centre of Perth, Western Australia's capital city.
+The campus is located approximately 8 kilometres to the south of the centre of Perth a large city in Australia.

-Curtin College students have access to many of the facilities and services on campus, including a gymnasium and fitness centre at the Curtin Stadium, which was officially opened in October 2009 by Curtin graduate and Para-Olympian Priya Cooper.
+Curtin College students have access to facilities and services on campus, including a gymnasium and fitness centre at the Curtin Stadium, which was officially opened in October 2009 by Curtin graduate and Para-Olympian Priya Cooper.

-Students can access a five-story library at the centre of the campus, and the Curtin Bookshop located in the John Curtin Centre on Building 200.
+Students also have an access to a five-story library at the centre of the campus, and the Curtin Bookshop located in the John Curtin Centre on Building 200.

-Visiting chaplains from a diversity of religious orientations are active on campus.
-Presently these include various Christian traditions including Anglican, Baptist and Roman Catholic and other traditions such as Baha'i, Buddhist and Muslim.